Nahar Singh Mahal

 Nahar Singh Mahal is located at Ballabhgarh in Faridabad district of Haryana.
 This fort was built by the forefathers of Raja Nahar Singh around 1739 AD, and after whom Ballabgarh was named, the construction however continued in parts till about 1850.
 The fort is also known as Raja Nahar Singh Palace.

 Architecture

 The elaborate cupolas and minarets of this double-storeyed sandstone structure are fashioned around a vast central courtyard.
 The palace has six tastefully decorated guest rooms, replete with royal ambiance.
-The fort was decorated with minars on its four corners of which only two can be seen now due to age and neglect.
+The fort was decorated with minarets on its four corners of which only two can be seen now due to age and neglect.
 The palace holds a Darbar-e-aam (Hall of Public Audience) and a Rang Mahal decorated with a beautiful Chhatri.